 - Amazon, Biblio, and Ebay: Set up your account and start selling.
 Just remember that shipping will often cost more then their set limits, so your book selling price might need to absorb the costs of shipping.

 Are you downsizing?
 We have found Maxsold to be helpful for local families that hope to get some of the cash value from their belongings, including books.
 See their website for more information.
+There are also several local small businesses that help with home reorganizing and decluttering (though we do not think of books as clutter!)
+We recommend The Task Fairy.

 A few more things to think about